 Combine conditions and condition groups to handle the most common scenarios.

-The rule in the example below states: If the amount of an invoice exceeds €10.000, the condition is met - true.
-If the amount is below the threshold of €10.000, the conditions is not met - false.
+The rule in the example below states: If the amount of an invoice exceeds €10.000, the condition is met - yes / true.
+If the amount is equal or below the threshold of €10.000, the conditions is not met - no / false.

 Read more about Filtering documents based on index criteria.